Lomon

-Park Solomon (박솔로몬; born November 11, 1999), also known by his stage name Lomon (로몬), is an Uzbek-born South Korean actor.
+Park Solomon (박솔로몬; born November 11, 1999), also known by his stage name Lomon (로몬), is an Uzbekistan-born South Korean actor.
 Having debuted in 2014, he is best known for his leading roles in Sweet Revenge (2017), All of Us Are Dead (2022), and Revenge of Others (2022).

 Early life and education

 Lomon was born on November 11, 1999, in Uzbekistan, to parents of Koryo-saram descent.
 As a child, he and his family lived in Russia and later moved to South Korea.
 Finishing his elementary in South Korea, Park completed his secondary studies at Apgujeong High School, located in Gangnam District, Seoul.

-In an interview, he explained the meaning of his name: "I don't have a religion.
-I heard that my father built it with the intention that he wanted me to live wisely while reading the Bible at that time.
-I am working hard with the given name.
-I will live wisely."